Animals and Dream Meanings

 When we dream of animals, it means something.
 Big something’s.
 Overarching symbolism of animal dreams deals with important stuff like: Freedom, Instinct, Will, Focus, Purification.

-So how do we go about dream interpretation?
+So how do we go about dream interpretation and dream meaning when it comes to the animal realm?
 How can we determine the messages and lessons animals hold for us in dreamland?
-I might be able to help with that...
+I might be able to help with that…

 For many years now, I’ve helped folks interpret dreams, and physical encounters with animals.
 As it turns out, we are incredibly curious about what it means when we run into hawks, squirrels, deer or whatever.
 We humans want to connect.
 We want to make an association between animal appearances with what’s going on in our own lives.
 That’s soooo cool.
 It’s a worthwhile investment in investigation and attention too.